Snicon/D0018D_Object-oriented-programming-in-Java/README.md

 # D0018D (Spring 25) - [Object oriented programming in Java](https://www.ltu.se/utbildning/kurs/d00/d0018d-objektorienterad-programmering-i-java) @ [LTU](https://ltu.se/en)
 This is the continuation course of [Initial programming in Java](https://www.ltu.se/en/education/course/d00/d0017d-initial-programming-in-java).
 In this course we are specifically focusing on using OOP in Java to make a banking system.
 Each assignment builds on top of the other starting out with some simple classes and methods.
-The finish product will be a simple banking system with a GUI and database.
+The finished product will be a simple banking system with a GUI and database.

 ## Structure
 This repo contains all the marked assignments I've worked on.